By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 buying based on both quotes.

-Here is an example of flatMap
+Here is an example of flatMap and withFilter usage within for-comprehensions:

 val usdQuote = future { connection.getCurrentValue(USD) }